jendave/token-note-hover/README.md

-# Map Note Hover Display
+# Ironsworn/Starforged Token Note Hover Display

+This project is based on [Map Note Hover Display](https://gitlab.com/friendlylambda/map-note-hover-display)

-A single-purpose module that provides a HUD view of a map note's journal entry contents when hovered.
+A single-purpose module that provides a HUD view of a token note contents when hovered.

 It provides some basic customization options in the settings, such as a light theme and a dark theme.